tmteam/NFun/Specs/Arrays.md

 j = array[:2:]  #[0,1,2]
 ```

-## Membership operator 'in'
+## Membership operator `in`
 ```
 A in B
 ```
-'in' operators answers the questions: 'does array B contains element A?'.
+`in` operators answers the questions: 'does array B contains element A?'.
 If it is, than expression equals true.
 Expression equals false otherwise.

 ```